Skip to main content

 Crafting your M&A prospecting message for French real estate

-Relevance is everything in cold outreach.
+Relevance is everything.
 When you reach out to a real estate executive whose company just went through a merger, you have a natural conversation opener.
 But the message still needs to be sharp.

-What to avoid: Generic “congratulations on the merger” openers that don’t connect to a specific business pain.
+Generic “congratulations on the merger” openers that don’t connect to a specific business pain get ignored.
 Every vendor sends those.
-They get ignored.

-• Speak to the timing pressure.
+What works is referencing the specific operational challenge created by the merger.
+Managing two different property databases after an integration is a real headache; if you’ve helped a comparable company consolidate theirs in six weeks, say that.
+Speak to the timing pressure too.
 Post-merger integration in France typically has a 12-month window before the new entity settles into new contracts.
 After that, vendor inertia kicks in again.

-• Address the compliance angle specifically.
-French real estate has unique regulatory requirements (loi Alur, DPE reforms, syndic obligations) that become more complex at scale.
-If your solution addresses this, lead with it.
+Address the compliance angle if it’s relevant to what you sell.
+French real estate has unique regulatory requirements (loi Alur, DPE reforms, syndic obligations) that get more complex at scale.
+If your solution handles any of that, lead with it rather than burying it in slide three.

-• Target the right level.
+Target the right level.
 For deals under €50M, the regional director or CEO of the acquired entity is usually the right entry point.
-For larger group-level deals, target the COO or head of digital transformation.
+For larger group-level deals, the COO or head of digital transformation is where the conversation needs to start.

 Building a sustainable M&A prospecting engine in French real estate